openpnp/openpnp/User-Manual.md

 ----------------
 ![screen shot 2016-06-18 at 12 59 52 pm](https://cloud.githubusercontent.com/assets/1182323/16173384/98b58fc4-3554-11e6-9382-819aa1d82c11.png)

+The Machine Controls are your interface to interacting with the machine.
+You can see the current position in the DROs, move the machine using the Jog Controls and perform special operations with the Special Commands section.

 Digital Read Outs (DROs)
 ------------------------
 ![screen shot 2016-06-18 at 1 01 43 pm](https://cloud.githubusercontent.com/assets/1182323/16173392/d36f81ce-3554-11e6-9eab-b6e6794f913b.png)

+The DROs show the current position of the selected nozzle in your preferred units.
+You can click the DROs to set them to relative mode which will zero them out and turn them blue.
+You can use this to measure distances; the DROs will show the distance from where you first clicked them.
+Click again to go back to normal mode.

 Jog Controls
 ------------
 ![screen shot 2016-06-18 at 10 33 18 am](https://cloud.githubusercontent.com/assets/1182323/16172512/1cf472b0-3540-11e6-987a-fff822524944.png)

+The Jog Controls are where you can move the selected nozzle.
+The Distance slider sets the distance each click of the buttons will move the machine.

 The Camera Panel
 ----------------
 ![Camera Window](https://globedrop.com/wiki/_media/openpnp:camerawindow.png)

 The Tabs
 --------